ArchetypalTech/mud-pie/README.md

 We leverage `forge` to build the ABI's for the contracts and to handle the deployment to a given chain. see [Foundry](https://github.com/foundry-rs/forge-std).

 We run a hardhat node locally which is itself a docker container available as the fluent-node.
 This container is a node that runs a rWASM blended environment.
-See [hardhat-plugin](https://github.com/fluentlabs-xyz/hardhat-plugin)
+See [hardhat-plugin](https://github.com/fluentlabs-xyz/hardhat-plugin).

+This repo therefore combines `Forge` and `Hardhat` so you can deploy a `MUD` app to a `Fluent` chain

 ## dev setup requirement's